tuinvest/pytrading/README.md

 ### Analysis

-The following functions for technical analysis are available:
+The following functions for technical analysis are available.

 #### Package `trading.analysis.average`